status-im/status-mobile/doc/STARTING_GUIDE.md

 ## Configure GPG Keys for signing commits

-In order to increase security we require all commits in `status-react` repo to be signed with a GPG key.
+In order to increase security we require all commits in `status-mobile` repo to be signed with a GPG key.

 Steps:
 1. [Generate a new GPG key](https://help.github.com/en/github/authenticating-to-github/generating-a-new-gpg-key)